Morning, Thursday, 20th September 2018

 THIS EVENT IS CPD CERTIFIED

 This seminar will bring together key stakeholders to discuss the future for general practice in England.

-Delegates will discuss what further measures can be taken to improve recruitment and retention rates - in light of Government targets to increase GP numbers by 5,000 by 2020 - including the progress of schemes such as the International GP Recruitment Programme, which aims to recruit 2,000 overseas doctors over the next three years - and with concerns about declining GP numbers and the impact of visa policy on applications.
+Delegates will assess the progress of schemes such as the International GP Recruitment Programme, which aims to recruit 2,000 overseas doctors over three years - and the challenges for addressing concerns about declining GP numbers.

-Those attending will consider what more might be done to tackle the rising cost of GP indemnity, following the Secretary of State’s announcement of plans to develop a state-backed indemnity scheme for GPs - as well as the impact of professional regulation reform, with the conference expected to follow the Department of Health and Social Care’s response to its consultation Promoting professionalism, reforming regulation.
+Attendees will also consider what more might be done to tackle the rising cost of GP indemnity, following the former Secretary of State’s announcement of plans to develop a state-backed indemnity scheme for GPs from April 2019 - in addition to the impact of professional regulation reform, following the Department of Health and Social Care’s consultation Promoting professionalism, reforming regulation.

-Further planned sessions examine key measures from the new GP contract - including next steps for completing the roll out of the Electronic Prescription Service and the full implementation of the e-Referral Service.
+Further sessions will examine key themes emerging from the independent review into the GP partnership model, measures from the new GP contract, and possible next steps for completing the roll out of the Electronic Prescription Service and the full implementation of the e-Referral Service.